MM25Zamanian/MM25Zamanian/README.md

-- [vlang/v](https://github.com/vlang/v) - Simple, fast, safe, compiled language for developing maintainable software.
-Compiles itself in &lt;1s with zero library dependencies.
-Supports automatic C =&gt; V translation. https://vlang.io (4 days ago)
+- [muesli/readme-scribe](https://github.com/muesli/readme-scribe) - A GitHub Action that automatically generates &amp; updates markdown content (like your README.md) (today)

-- [nolimits4web/atropos](https://github.com/nolimits4web/atropos) - Stunning touch-friendly 3D parallax hover effects (6 days ago)
+- [typetron/typetron](https://github.com/typetron/typetron) - Modern Node.js framework for creating fully-featured apps (5 days ago)

-- [konstaui/konsta](https://github.com/konstaui/konsta) - Mobile UI components made with Tailwind CSS (6 days ago)
+- [unix/func](https://github.com/unix/func) - Modern Command Line Framework.
+(5 days ago)

-- [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions (1 week ago)
+- [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
+(5 days ago)

-- [rndme/download](https://github.com/rndme/download) - file downloading using client-side javascript (2 weeks ago)
+- [adonisjs/core](https://github.com/adonisjs/core) - 🚀 The Node.js Framework highly focused on developer ergonomics, stability and confidence (5 days ago)

-- [ImanMh/persianRex](https://github.com/ImanMh/persianRex) - A minimal library of useful Persian / Farsi regular expressions for browser and NodeJS environment (2 weeks ago)
+- [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
+It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+(5 days ago)

 ## 📫 How to reach me